-This disk pack is designed to last the lifetime of the equipment.
+The disk pack has been designed to last the lifetime of the equipment.
 Replacement of the disk pack is required only if excessive runout (see Disk Pack Runout Check, Section 7) is encountered or physical damage to the pack results in the loss of recording ability.
 This physical damage includes:

-- 1. Damage to the disk pack resulting in broken disk.
+- 1. Damage to the disk pack resulting in a broken disk.
 If a disk is bent, refer to Disk Pack Runout Check, Section 7. - 2.
-Gouged or scored disk surface causing the loss of stored data. - 3.
+Gouged or scored disk surface causing the loss of data. - 3.
 Imbedded particles in a disk surface that cannot be removed by cleaning and are causing damage to the heads.